Baked Greek Inspired Scampi Pasta Will Delight Your Family

 All Bright Brightening Facial Oil

 Facial oil was one of the first products I ever purchased from Beautycounter.
 It's also a product that I will never ever go without.
-A little bit certainly goes a long way, and I use this as All Bright Brightening Facial Oil as my morning moisturizer.
-Made with omega-rich marula oil for intense hydration and antioxidant vitamin C for a brighter, even skin tone, our quick-absorbing formula is lightweight and silky-smooth with a citrus scent.
+A little bit goes a long way, and I use All Bright Brightening Facial Oil as my morning moisturizer.
+Made with omega-rich marula oil for intense hydration and antioxidant-rich vitamin C for a brighter, more even skin tone, our quick-absorbing formula is lightweight and silky smooth, with a citrus scent.

-Be sure to browse my Beautycounter website and definitely contact me with questions.
-And as always, shopping my blog supports my work as a blogger, and you will earn reward points back.
-In addition, my Facebook group offers special curated sales where the discounts are deeper.
+Please browse my Counter website and don't hesitate to contact me with any questions.
+And as always, shopping on my blog supports my work as a blogger, and you will earn reward points back.
+Additionally, my Facebook group offers special, curated sales with deeper discounts.

 Recipe for Raleigh Kanki's Garlic Chicken Fried Rice in Honor of its 50th Birthday